keepitsimple/electron-light-boilerplate/README.md

 # Electron light boilerplate (Electron, TypeScript & React.js)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for typescript.
-It was created from scratch and it doesn't use any existing boilerplates for Electron.
+The light and simple boilerplate for Electron.
+It was created from scratch and it doesn't use any existing heavyweight boilerplate for Electron.

+Initially, it was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for typescript, then Electron was added.

 Cons:
-- hot-reload for renderer
+- hot-reload for the renderer part
+- minimal amount of dependencies
 - prettier integrated
-- automated code formatting on commits via `hasky` & `lint-staged`
+- automated code formatting on commits (via `hasky` & `lint-staged`)

 Pros:
 - If you make changes in the main part it needs to restart app.